aschampion/n5gest/README.md

 SUBCOMMANDS:
     bench-read         Benchmark reading an entire dataset.
-    crop-blocks        Crop wrongly sized blocks to match dataset dimensions at the end of a given axis. delete-uniform-blocks
+    cast               Cast an existing dataset into a new dataset with a given data type. crop-blocks        Crop wrongly sized blocks to match dataset dimensions at the end of a given axis. delete-uniform-blocks
                        Delete blocks uniformly filled with a given value, such as empty blocks.